girlscriptjaipur/GDTC_UI-UX/README.md

    1. Fork the repository and clone it to your PC.

-   2. Put your code inside the cloned repository. in a folder with the name: `“<ParticipantName>:<DifficultyLevel>”` which should contain the source code and screenshots/screen captures.
+   2. Put your code inside the cloned repository. in a folder with the name: `“<ChallengeNumber(1, 2, or 3)>:<ParticipantName>` which should contain the source code and screenshots/screen captures.

    3. Push it to your forked repository.